Tailored untruths: How personalisation challenges LLM safeguards: Abstract

 \section{Abstract}

-Large Language Models (LLMs) can generate human-like disinformation, yet their ability to personalise such content across languages and demographics remains underexplored.
-This study presents the first large-scale, multilingual analysis of persona-targeted disinformation generation by LLMs.
-Employing a red teaming methodology, we prompt eight state-of-the-art LLMs with 324 false narratives and 150 demographic personas (combinations of country, generation, and political orientation) across four languages--English, Russian, Portuguese, and Hindi--resulting in AI-TRAITS, a comprehensive dataset of 1.6 million personalised disinformation texts.
-Results show that the use of even simple personalisation prompts significantly increases the likelihood of jailbreaks across all studied LLMs, up to 10 percentage points, and alters linguistic and rhetorical patterns that enhance narrative persuasiveness.
-Models such as Grok and GPT exhibited jailbreak rates and personalisation scores both exceeding 85\%.
-These insights expose critical vulnerabilities in current state-of-the-art LLMs and offer a foundation for improving safety alignment and detection strategies in multilingual and cross-demographic contexts.
+Large Language Models (LLMs) can generate highly persuasive disinformation, yet little is known about how effectively they personalise it across languages and demographic groups.
+We present the first large-scale multilingual study of persona-targeted disinformation generation by LLMs.
+Using a red-teaming methodology, we prompted eight leading models with 324 false narratives and 150 demographic personas in four languages (English, Russian, Portuguese, and Hindi), creating AI-TRAITS, a dataset of 1.6 million personalised disinformation texts.

+We treat safeguards as compromised whenever a model generates the requested falsehood, whether directly or accompanied by a safety disclaimer.
+Across models, safeguards failed for 80\% of non-personalised prompts and 77.7\% of personalised ones, with Grok producing disinformation in over 94\% of cases.
+All models effectively tailored outputs to target personas, employing substantially more persuasive techniques than in non-personalised content.
+Additional analyses reveal persona-specific linguistic and psychological patterns and show that safeguard effectiveness varies markedly across languages.
+Together, these findings expose significant weaknesses in current LLM safety mechanisms and highlight the need for more robust, multilingual safeguards against personalised AI-generated disinformation.